ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 #### 2. Ratfy Installation and configuration
 First, follow the first step of the [manual quickstart](../../quickstarts/quickstart-manual.md) to installs Gatekeeper on the cluster.

 Second, install Ratify and configure the sbom verifier with disallowed license and package information.
-In the configuration below, Alice specifies `busybox` as a disallowed package as it leads arbitrary code execution.
-Copy left license `MPL` are also disallowed due to license restrictions.
+In the configuration below, Alice specifies `busybox` as a disallowed package as it leads to arbitrary code execution.
+Copy left license `MPL` is also disallowed due to license restrictions.

 ```bash
 helm repo add ratify https://deislabs.github.io/ratify